Siem Reap to Bangkok

 Virak Buntham Customer Reviews

-The vans from Siem Reap to Bangkok are operated by Virak Buntham Express.
+The vans from Siem Reap to Bangkok are operated by Virak Buntham Express/Travel Mart.
 Vans are air conditioned and are slightly larger than the minibuses you often see on the roads in Southeast Asia, so comfort levels are better.
 However, vans will be more cramped than buses with little space for storing luggage or your personal belongings.
 This can make the long journey less comfortable but at least vans get from Siem Reap to Bangkok in faster times, advertised as 7 hours 15 minutes.

 With a lot more space, both for passengers and their luggage, buses from Siem Reap to Bangkok will give you a more comfortable ride than a van.
 Of course, you do pay more for those extra comfort levels but when you’re talking about such a long journey it may be worth spending more on your ticket.
 Buses are operated by reputable company, Giant Ibis, and they include reclining seats as well as luxuries like wifi, a snack and food.